gullitmiranda/bootstrap-x-editable-rails/README.md

 This code provides a helper, ``xeditable(url, type, model, column, value, options = {})`` .
 By using the helper, all you have to do is:

-	<%= xeditable(album_path(@album),'text', 'album', 'content', @album.content, {:original-title => 'Enter Content'}) %>
+	<%= xeditable(album_path(@album),'text', 'album', 'content', @album.content, {:'original-title' => 'Enter Content'}) %>

 Note that, since there are many optional attributes in xeditable, additional types can be used in putting in option hash, eg. original-title as above.

 ## Updating the gem
 There are two rake tasks designed to ease the maintenance of this gem.